Alan and Marilyn Bergman are recognized as one the most successful lyric writing teams in history.

 Alan Bergman, who was born in Brooklyn, decided to be a songwriter at age 10.
 He attended the University of North Carolina at Chapel Hill and did graduate study in music at UCLA.
 Following graduate school, he answered a call from across the nation at WCAU-TV in Philadelphia, where he became a TV director and moonlighting songwriter.
 Encouraged by his mentor, the late Johnny Mercer, he returned to Los Angeles and devoted full time to songwriting.

 Alan currently serves on the boards of directors of The Johnny Mercer Foundation, The Artists’ Rights Foundation and The Jazz Bakery.

 Bergman has donned yet another hat, this time as singer.
-He has appeared in this guise at the Russian Tea Room in New York, at the Jazz Bakery in Los Angeles and at various charity events as well.
-This year Alan will be recording his first album, “Bergman sings the Bergmans.”
+He has appeared in this guise at the Russian Tea Room in New York, at the Jazz Bakery in Los Angeles and at various charity events as well, and recorded his first album, “Bergman sings the Bergmans.”